SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

 > [!NOTE]
 > The first time you run Settings and maintenance, a dialog displays an amendment to the Terms of Service.
 Please read this important information and click **Accept** and **OK** to continue using Settings and maintenance.
 This dialog will not be displayed again.

-You must belong to the **User level 0** role or another role that gives you login rights for Settings and maintenance.
+You must belong to the *User level 0* role or another role that gives you login rights for Settings and maintenance.
 User IDs, passwords and user levels are all defined in the [Users screen][2].

 > [!TIP]
-> You can also open Settings and maintenance via **Settings and maintenance** on the **File** menu in SuperOffice CRM for Windows, or from the main menu in SuperOffice CRM for Web.
+> You can also open Settings and maintenance via the **File** menu in SuperOffice CRM for Windows, or from the main menu in SuperOffice CRM for Web.

 ## How do I get to Service?